-The Deep-Dive PIC Design Course is a technology training scheduled for two weeks starting from Monday 1st November 2021.
-The course covers the theory and practice of integrated photonic components and circuit design using the powerful JePPIX building blocks.
-Layout and simulation methods are explored with JePPIX software partners and professional designers in hands-on sessions.
-This course is particularly suitable for engineers who wish to create their first MPW chips and for new Ph.D. students in the field of photonics.
+The course covered the theory and practice of integrated photonic components and circuit design using the powerful JePPIX building blocks.
+Layout and simulation methods were explored with JePPIX software partners and professional designers in hands-on sessions.
+The course is particularly suitable for engineers who wish to create their first MPW chips and for new Ph.D. students in the field of photonics.

-The course will provide both the underlying know-how to enable an understanding of the design space, and the practical skills to implement designs.
-Participants with specific circuit specifications in mind may also benefit by being able to think through their designs with on-site experts.
+The course provided both the underlying know-how to enable an understanding of the design space, and the practical skills to implement designs.
+Participants with specific circuit specifications in mind also benefitted by being able to think through their designs with on-site experts.

-Participants will gain the ability to identify and specify building blocks and connect building blocks and layout for the creation of functional photonic integrated circuits.
-Participants will use a range of simulation and design tools suited for active and passive components and circuits and will be able to use foundry specific process design kits to predict circuit performance and create the file sets required for a multi-project wafer run.
+Participants gained the ability to identify and specify building blocks and connect building blocks and layout for the creation of functional photonic integrated circuits.
+Participants used a range of simulation and design tools suited for active and passive components and circuits and are now able to use foundry specific process design kits to predict circuit performance and create the file sets required for a multi-project wafer run.

 Required prior knowledge

-Trainees will develop insights into mode analysis to better understand the design space for waveguide based integrated optics and how best to construct interferometers and filters.
-Active building blocks including semiconductor optical amplifiers, modulators and detectors will be introduced in terms of physical principles and practical implementation as components and circuit elements.
-Methods for laying out circuits will be developed.
-Hybrid and monolithic integration schemes will be described.
+Trainees developed insights into mode analysis to better understand the design space for waveguide based integrated optics and how best to construct interferometers and filters.
+Active building blocks including semiconductor optical amplifiers, modulators and detectors were introduced in terms of physical principles and practical implementation as components and circuit elements.
+Methods for laying out circuits were developed.
+Hybrid and monolithic integration schemes were described.

-There is also an emphasis on practical skills, with the opportunity to trial commercial CAD tools, process design kits (PDKs) and to develop insights with expert designers and leading academic instructors.
-Representatives from the foundries will also be available to talk through the latest platform capabilities.
-Visits to cleanroom facilities and measurement laboratories are included to provide insights into the role of fabrication tolerances and testing methods on design methods.
-Packaging will also be reviewed to ensure package, test and manufacture aware design.
+There was also an emphasis on practical skills, with the opportunity to trial commercial CAD tools, process design kits (PDKs) and to develop insights with expert designers and leading academic instructors.
+Representatives from the foundries were also be available to talk through the latest platform capabilities.
+Packaging was also reviewed to ensure package, test and manufacture aware design.